-Corporate Tax Course Code LAWF 3670 Section Number 01 Instructors Derrick Hosanna and Monica Cheng Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Monday at 4:00 to 6:50 p.m. meets perspectiv tives requirement no meets writing requirement no Assessment Method 10% class participation 90% final exam Materials Students will be provided with access to Taxnet Pro for the duration of the course.
-It can be used to access the two main texts: Income Tax Act (Canada) and Income Tax Regulations Krishna, Fundamentals of Canadian Income Tax, Volume 2: Corporate Tax (Toronto: Carswell, 2018) Calendar Description Students examine the provisions of the Income Tax Act applicable to corporations and their stakeholders.
-Topics include the classification Other Information pre-requisite: Basic Tax Law (LAWF 3830) pre- or co-requisite: Business Associations (LAWF 3800) This course is a survey of key issues relating to the tax treatment of corporations and their shareholders including: corporate integration; the small business deduction; the rules relating to the taxation of active business income and investment income; related and associated corporations; the use of corporations to hold portfolio investments; the taxation of corporate distributions; transferring assets to a corporation; reorganizations of capital; winding-up of a corporation; and certain tax considerations in buying and selling a business.
-The course is a review of the basic statutory provisions and lays the groundwork for transactional tax planning.
-This course will be taught by video conference.
+Corporate Tax Course Code LAWF 3670 Section Number 01 Instructors Monica Cheng Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Friday, 16 January at 9 a.m. to 12 p.m. (on line) a.m. to 12 p.m. (in perso t 9 a.m. to 5 p.m. (in per Days and Times Saturday, 7 March at 9 a.m. to 5 p.m. (in person) = .m. to 12 p.m. (in person 9 a.m. to 5 p.m. (in person meets perspectiv ves requirement no meets writi ng requirement r סו Assessment Method 30% take-home midterm assignment 20% case commentary (brief and presentation) 50% take-home final exam Materials Students will be provided with access to Taxnet Pro for the duration of the course.
+It can be used to access the two main texts: Income Tax Act (Canada) and Income Tax Regulations Krishna, Fundamentals of Canadian Income Tax, Volume 2: Corporate Tax (Toronto: Carswell, 2018) Calendar Description corporations and their of corporations for tax the taxation of corpora Students examine the provisions of the Income Tax Act applicable to corporations and their stakeholders.
+Topics include the classification of corporations for tax purposes; the taxation of corporate income; the taxation of corporate distributions; and the taxation of various types of corporate reorganizations. ness Associations (LAWF 3 Other Information corporations and their sh small business deduction business income and inve corporations; the use of taxation of corporate dis reorganizations of capita considerations in buying key issues relating to the there hareholders including: corpusitive the rules relating to the the estment income; related and corporations to hold portfor tributions; transferring ass l; winding-up of a corporation and selling a business.
+The sions and lays the groundwo orate integration; th caxation of active nd associated plio investments; the ets to a corporation; tion; and certain tax e course is a review o e ; of